lino-framework/lino/docs/team/devblog.rst

 documentation tree.

 This way of blogging was developed and is used by :ref:`luc`.
 We recommend that you also start your own developer blog.
+You may of course use another system, but we recommend that you try it at least.

 Documenting what you do